LivingWithHippos/unchained-android/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for Unchained, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

-Before creating enhancement suggestions, please check [this list](https://github.com/LivingWithHippos/unchained-android/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check [this list,](https://github.com/LivingWithHippos/unchained-android/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.
 Fill in [the template](https://github.com/LivingWithHippos/unchained-android/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 ### Your First Code Contribution

 Unsure where to begin contributing?
 You can start by looking through the `good first issue` and `help-wanted` issues.
-If you don't know how to code in kotlin for android, you can still fix or write a new translation, or make the README.md or any other md file better.
+If you don't know how to code in Kotlin for Android, you can still fix or write a new translation, or make the README.md or any other .md file better.

 #### Local development

-Unchained is developed on [Android Studio](https://developer.android.com/studio), installed and kept up-to-date with [Jetbrain's Toolbox](https://www.jetbrains.com/toolbox-app/).
+Unchained is developed on [Android Studio](https://developer.android.com/studio), installed and kept up-to-date with [Jetbrains Toolbox](https://www.jetbrains.com/toolbox-app/).

 It should work "out of the box".